fraserreilly/prolific-assist/README.md

 # prolific-assist
-Userscript that adds additional functionality such as hiding elements and notifying on surveys that meet criteria to prolific.
+Userscript that adds additional functionality like automatically disabling animations, hiding popups and notifying the user on surveys that meet a minimum pay threshold.

 ## Getting Started
 ### Requirements: